alexyuly/chil/README.md

 ### Union Types

-A *union type* is a union of other types, which may be notated as an array of types.
+A *union type* is a union of other types, which may be notated as an array of specific types, for example `["number", "string"]` represents the type of all numbers and strings.
 The union of all types, sometimes called "any type", is notated as `null`.

 Some types are implicit unions of other types.
 If type A is a *subset* of type B, then type A can be *applied* to type B, because type B is a union of type A and some other set.
+For example, `{ "vector": "string" }` is a subset of, and therefore can be applied to `{ "vector": null }`.

-### Type Templates
+### Generic Type Templates

 A *type template* defines the domain for each argument of a generic type.
 A template is notated as an object with a set of distinct keys which are names of type arguments, each of which is associated with a type which is the union of all types that may be applied to the argument.